KarChikey420/weather_analyser/readme.md

 └── README.md

 # Configuration
-Use a .env or config.yaml file for API and AWS credentials:
+Use a .env file for API and AWS credentials:

 API_KEY=your_weather_api_key
 AWS_ACCESS_KEY=your_aws_access_key